Theology

 Elias Wolff

-Doctorate in Theology from the Pontifical Gregorian University (2000); Master’s in Theology from the Pontifical Gregorian University (1998); Master’s in Philosophy from the Pontifical University of Santa Cruz (1999); degree in Theology from the Jesuit School of Philosophy and Theology (1993); degree in Philosophy from the Pontifical Catholic University of Paraná (1987).
-Full Professor at the Theological Institute of Santa Catarina-ITESC and at the Catholic Faculty of Santa Catarina-FACASC.
+Doctorate in Theology from the Pontifical Gregorian University (2000); Master’s in Theology from the Pontifical Gregorian University (1998); Master's in Philosophy from the Pontifical University of Santa Cruz (1999); degree in Theology from the Jesuit School of Philosophy and Theology (1993); degree in Philosophy from the Pontifical Catholic University of Paraná (1987).
+Full Professor at the Theological Institute of Santa Catarina-ITESC and the Catholic Faculty of Santa Catarina-FACASC.
 Coordinator of the ITESC Ecumenical and Interreligious Dialogue Group.
 Coordinator of the Theological Commission of the National Council of Christian Churches of Brazil.
-Research areas: Ecumenism, Interreligious Dialogue, Religious Pluralism, Spiritualities and New Religious Movements.
+Research areas: Ecumenism, Interreligious Dialogue, Religious Pluralism, Spiritualities, and New Religious Movements.

 Luiz Alexandre Solano Rossi

 Post-doctorate in Ancient History from UNICAMP and in Theology from Fuller Theological Seminary.
 Doctorate in Religious Sciences from the Methodist University of São Paulo.
 Master’s in Theology from the Higher Evangelical Institute of Theological Studies (ISEDET), degree in Theology from the Theological Seminary of Londrina.
-Experience in the area of Old Testament Exegesis.
+Experience in Old Testament Exegesis.
 Research areas: Spirituality and Politics in Jeremiah, Ezra and Nehemiah, Theology and Consumer Society, Archeology of War and Army in the Ancient Near East.

 Marcial Maçaneiro